adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 ***[Active]***

-**Intro**
+## Intro

 I am delighted I got the opportunity to work on ongoing research at UL during the summer of 2024 as part of UPSTaRT (S&E Undergraduate Programme of Summer Training and Research Track).
 I applied with the support of Prof. Conor Ryan and Dr Meghana Kshiragar and the project: "Discovering Novel Biomarkers for Pan Cancers".
 I also worked closely with one of my classmates James Conolly.

 In this blog post, I wrote about my experience and the outcomes of my research project.

-**Meetings**
+### Meetings

 During this programme I have been attending weekly meetings with my mentor and two other interns.
 The purpose of those meetings was to discuss our progress, receive feedback and plan the next steps.
 We were also having a lab meeting every Monday, in which we shared our progress with the whole [BDS](https://bds.ul.ie/) (Biocomputing and Development Systems) group.

-**Week 1 and Week 2**
+### Week 1 and Week 2

 *27th May - 3rd June*

-In the first week, my objective was to familiarize myself with R, RStudio and ShinyApp.
+In the first week, my objective was to familiarize myself with **R**, RStudio and ShinyApp.
 I did this by watching YouTube videos, walking through the Learn R course on Codeacademy and following the Get Started tutorials on the official Shiny website.
 After that, I also read papers my advisors gave me to understand the aims and objectives and the biological part of the project.

 *3rd June - 10th June*

-I built the first version of [my R Shiny App](https://adamurban.shinyapps.io/Research/) with data visualisations created for a Lung Adenocarcinoma [clinical dataset]((https://www.cbioportal.org/study/clinicalData?id=luad_tcga_pan_can_atlas_2018)) obtained from cBioPortal and hosted it on Shinyapps.io.
+I built the first version of [my R Shiny App](https://adamurban.shinyapps.io/Research/) with **data visualisations** created for a Lung Adenocarcinoma [clinical dataset]((https://www.cbioportal.org/study/clinicalData?id=luad_tcga_pan_can_atlas_2018)) obtained from cBioPortal and hosted it on Shinyapps.io.

 ![appPic1](/portfolio/images/app1.jpg)

-**Week 3 and Week 4**
+### Week 3 and Week 4

 *10th June - 17th June*